10 Best Herbal Lozenges For Gastroparesis

 cuminum cyminum lozenge

-Cuminum cyminum, commonly known as cumin, has been traditionally used in herbal medicine for its digestive and anti-inflammatory properties.
+Cuminum cyminum, commonly known as cumin, has been traditionally used in herbal medicine for its digestive benefits, and cumin-based herbal lozenges are being explored as a complementary therapy for gastroparesis.

 vitis vinifera lozenge